Fornication/Arkays-Commandment/README.md

 	- i.
 Specifically, the file: vc_redist.x64.exe found here: https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0
 	- ii.
 You may already have this installed; it’s safe to try to install it again if you’re unsure

-- I run the list at locked 72fps with a few dips here and there at 1440p on the following specs:

-- Ryzen 5 3600
-- AMD RX 6800
-- 32GB RAM
-- PCIe Based SSD

-I recommend that you have at least 6GB vram to run the list comfortably at 1080p with an ENB.
-You may be able to run the list with 4GB, but expect performance to be sub-optimal.
-For 1440p, you will need at least 8GB or more of vram to achieve a steady framerate.
-The list will not work optimily if installed on a HDD, I advise you to install it onto an SSD.

-Space required: Approx 136GB

 ## Installation

 ### Pre-Installation